 There were a few other changes that could affect the credit analysis process; details are provided below:

 Parking Disallowance: Under the new Section 274(a)(4), parking expenses paid or incurred after December 31, 2017, to provide employee parking are generally no longer deductible; thus, the customer may have paid for employee parking, but the deduction will not be reflected on the tax return.
-More insight into this deduction can be found here.

 Meals & Entertainment: There were significant changes in the deductibility of entertainment, meals, and transportation fringe benefits; thus, some cash expenditures may not be reflected on a tax return.
 Please see this article for and in-depth breakdown of the items that changed and remained the same regarding meals and entertainment disallowance.